 There are many static site generators, but the essential deployment steps are the same for all:

-- Install the tools to generate the site, along with their dependencies;
+- Install the tools to generate the site and their dependencies

-We'll start by setting up a Semaphore pipeline which maps the first two steps to blocks.
+We'll start by setting up a Semaphore pipeline that maps the first two steps to blocks.
 If all blocks run successfully on master branch, we'll automatically promote the code to the deployment pipeline.

-This configuration also uses caching to store project's dependencies, and pass the website files to the deployment pipeline.
+This configuration also uses caching to store the project's dependencies and pass website files to the deployment pipeline.

 The example is based on a static website built with a Node.js toolchain.
-Change the dependency installation and site building steps to match your tools.
+You can change the dependency installation and site building steps to match your tools.

-# .semaphore/semaphore.yml version: v1.0 name: "Deploy website" agent: machine: type: e1-standard-2 os_image: ubuntu1804 blocks: - name: "Install dependencies" task: jobs: - name: npm install commands: - checkout # Reuse dependencies from cache and avoid installing them from scratch: - cache restore - npm install - cache store - name: "Build site" task: jobs: - name: Build commands: - checkout - cache restore # Replace this with command(s) that build your website: - npm run build:all # The script puts website files in directory `public`, # store it in cache to propagate to deployment: - cache store website-build-$SEMAPHORE_GIT_SHA public promotions: - name: Production deploy pipeline_file: production-deploy.yml auto_promote_on: - result: passed branch: - master
+# .semaphore/semaphore.yml version: v1.0 name: "Deploy website" agent: machine: type: e1-standard-2 os_image: ubuntu1804 blocks: - name: "Install dependencies" task: jobs: - name: npm install commands: - checkout # Reuse dependencies from the cache and avoid installing them from scratch: - cache restore - npm install - cache store - name: "Build site" task: jobs: - name: Build commands: - checkout - cache restore # Replace this with the command(s) that build your website: - npm run build:all # The script puts website files in directory `public`, # store it in the cache to propagate to deployment: - cache store website-build-$SEMAPHORE_GIT_SHA public promotions: - name: Production deploy pipeline_file: production-deploy.yml auto_promote: when: "result = 'passed' and branch = 'master'"

 Deployment to AWS S3#

 In this example, we'll deploy our static website to AWS S3.